effector/effector/docs-site/docs/api/effector/fork.md

       })
       ```

-      ::: info
+      ::: info Explanation
-      Such objects are created by [serialize](docs/api/effector/serialize.md), in application code **array of tuples is preferred**
+      Such objects are created by [serialize](/api/effector/serialize.md), in application code **array of tuples is preferred**
       :::

 3. `handlers`: Option to provide handlers for effects